- Licenced Business Rescue Experts

 Liquidation is the process your company faces if you have cash flow problems on a regular basis and creditors are threatening to take enforcement action against the company.
-Liquidation is appropriate when there is no prospect of selling the business or part of the business.
+A company liquidation process is appropriate when there is no prospect of selling the business or part of the business.

-The process of business liquidation, whether voluntary liquidation or compulsory, is primarily geared around the realisation of company assets for creditors, but depending on the specific situation the processes can vary slightly.
+The process of business liquidation, whether voluntary liquidation or compulsory, is primarily geared around the realisation of company assets for creditors.
+Depending on the specific situation, your ideal company liquidation process may vary slightly.

-- Creditors’ Voluntary Liquidation – This process takes place when a company is insolvent and no longer has the ability to pay liabilities or to continue trading.
+- Creditors’ Voluntary Liquidation – This company liquidation option takes place when a company is insolvent and no longer has the ability to pay liabilities or to continue trading.
 It is the directors duties to instruct an insolvency practioner, once the directors of the company have instructed an insolvency practitioner they commence a decision-making process to place the company into liquidation and appoint a liquidator.
-Find out more information on CVL’s here

-- Member’s Voluntary Liquidation – This process takes place when a company is still solvent and able to trade, yet the directors of the company wish to close the company down.
+- Member’s Voluntary Liquidation – This liquidation process is applicable when a company is still solvent and able to trade, yet the directors of the company wish to close the company down.
 This ensures that the process can be achieved professionally and in an orderly manner wherever possible.
 This could be due to the retirement of a director or shareholder, or when a family business has no one to succeed.
 Dependent on certain criteria, this process can potentially have significant tax advantages for shareholders.
-Find out more about MVL’s here

-- Compulsory Liquidation – This process involves the courts and happens when a winding up petition has been issued by a creditor of an insolvent company, as a due debt has not been satisfied.
+- Compulsory Liquidation – This form of liquidating a company involves the courts and happens when a winding-up petition has been issued by a creditor of an insolvent company, as a due debt has not been satisfied.
 The petition is subsequently heard at a winding-up hearing and a judge can make a Winding-Up Order to place the company into Compulsory Liquidation.

 By choosing to liquidate your company, you can benefit as a director.
 It prevents the creditors of the company from incurring more debt and ensures you, as a director, are less likely to be guilty of wrongful trading action being brought against you.